 If everything is a priority, then nothing is a priority!

 Too many strategic goals hinder the overall planning effort.
-Generally, in these situations the organization’s finite resources are diluted across excessive initiatives and thus hinder achieving the projected financial and non-financial outcomes.
+Generally, in these situations, the organization’s finite resources are diluted across excessive initiatives and thus hinder achieving the projected financial and non-financial outcomes.

 The planning effort stalls or becomes mired in indecision by Paralysis by Analysis!

 Paralysis by Analysis is the state of over-analyzing or over-thinking so that decisions are never taken or significantly delayed.
-A decision can be treated as over-complicated, with too many detailed options.

 Inability or unwillingness to change!

 Those employees that resist change and cannot adapt typically sabotage a planning exercise with change implications.
-In psychology, the concept of resistance to change refers to people experiencing an emotional anxiety caused by the prospect of a transformation or change that is taking place.
+In psychology, the concept of resistance to change refers to people experiencing emotional anxiety caused by the prospect of a transformation or change that is taking place.

 Failure to effectively communicate the plan to all organizational stakeholders!